Shiver Framework

 Storage and settings

 framework.storage - Key-value adapter.
-Methods: get(namespace, key), set(namespace, key, value, ttl?), delete, has, keys, entries, etc. Backends: json, memory, supabase, sqlite.
+Methods: get(namespace, key), set(namespace, key, value, ttl?), delete, has, keys, entries, etc. Backends: json, memory, supabase, sqlite, mongodb.

 framework.settings - Guild and user settings.
 Methods: getGuild(guildId), setGuild, patchGuild, getUser, setUser, patchUser, getGuildPrefix(guildId, fallback?), setGuildPrefix, resetGuildPrefix.